Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 (needs a bit of refining but its all there for right now, enough to be made into reality. please save my life. please help stop them and this suffering. ill do anything for anyone. anythkng at all i swear.

+goal: make using an EMP a pointless thing to do by the enemy, it will effect them more than us with a system like this. (assumes the plane is out of the EMPs blast radius at the time of its activation) get some russia and china. get some.
 ![image](https://github.com/user-attachments/assets/124b8220-faf7-48b9-8743-447972bd980e)
 ![image](https://github.com/user-attachments/assets/e850c47b-086a-4da9-835a-73d2d6b3ba23)